Post Install Operations

 - Control how logs roll to manage disk space: Log files will roll when the log filesystem reaches 90% by default.
 This is configurable via the admin->properties->Reserved disk space setting OR the Max Log Age setting.

 - New version updates will be e-mailed to the configured notification contact if access to the Internet is provided.
 The settings can be configured to route the mail through a local mail server as desired.

-- Heimdall advertises version updates for four release trains--LTS, which is limited to major bugfixes only on the LTS train, the "release" train for normal updates, a test build, and Greenplum release.
-The Greenplum release is equivalent to the release build, but has a reduced set of options targeted at Greenplum customers (they can use the standard release as well).
+- Heimdall advertises version updates for four release trains--LTS, which is limited to major bugfixes only on the LTS train, the "release" train for normal updates and a test build.
 To configure which release build update notifications will be sent as, in the admin->software management tab, simply select the tracking option.
 Most customers should select the "release" train.
 The test train may be updated at times with code that a specific customer has been asked to download, and may not be as well tested as the release build, but will likely have new features as well.

 - To update to a new version of software, simply select the option in the software management tab.
 This will require external access to download the new build.
 The old build files will be saved in the /opt/heimdall directory labeled with a .old suffix in case a manual fallback is needed.